"The smell of good bread baking, like the sound of lightly flowing water, is indescribable in its evocation of innocence and delight." ~ M.F.K. Fisher

-But there are those times when even that level of forethought/organizational skill eludes us, and that’s where quick breads come in.
-Cornbread, soda bread, zucchini bread, and even savory muffins come in handy on such occasions, and today’s recipe is a worthy addition to that list: a fragrant, flavorful, and eminently sliceable herb bread that can go from your imagination to your dinner table in just over an hour.
+But there are those times when even that level of forethought and/or organizational skill eludes us, and that’s where quick breads come in.
+Cornbread, soda bread, zucchini bread, and even savory muffins are handy on such occasions, and today’s recipe is a worthy addition to that list: a fragrant, flavorful, and eminently sliceable herb bread that can go from your imagination to your dinner table in just over an hour.

 Quick & Easy Herb Bread

 ~ 1 tbsp. apple cider vinegar

 ~ ½ tsp. each: baking soda, garlic powder, white pepper

 ~ 1 tsp. each: salt, sage, thyme, marjoram, parsley

 ~ 1 tbsp. vegan margarine, melted (or more olive oil)

 ~ Preheat the oven to 375 degrees fahrenheit and coat a loaf pan with cooking spray.